celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 ### Keystores

-Currently, the service retrieving keys from Azure Key Vault (AKV) or Google Secret Manager.
+Currently, the service retrieving keys from Azure Key Vault (AKV), Google Secret Manager and AWS Secrets Manager.
 You must specify the type, and then the keystore configs for that type.

-- `KEYSTORE_TYPE` - `AzureKeyVault` or `GoogleSecretManager`
+- `KEYSTORE_TYPE` - `AzureKeyVault`, `GoogleSecretManager` or `AWSSecretManager`

 #### Azure Key Vault